Crystal Structure Generation with Autoregressive Large Language Modeling: Results

+To evaluate the ability of the model to generate an unseen structure, the model is prompted with the structure's cell composition, and allowed to generate up to 3,000 tokens.
+The prompt includes the first line of the CIF file, which consists of the data block header, containing the cell composition of the structure.
+Subsequently, the model is prompted with both the structure's cell composition and space group, and again allowed to generate up to 3,000 tokens.
+The prompt includes the first several lines of the pre-processed CIF file, up to the line containing the specification of the space group.
+Prompting the model with both the cell composition and space group allows us to assess how reliant the model is on the space group.
+This process is repeated for all CIF files of the held-out test set (10,286 in total).

+The generated CIF files are then assessed for correctness and quality.
+Any syntactically incorrect CIF files are declared invalid.
+Syntactically correct CIF files are subjected to further analysis, and are considered to be valid only if specific criteria are met, such as being consistent in terms of generated structure and declared space group, and having reasonable bond lengths (see Supplementary Note 3 for further details on the validation of generated CIF files).
+The results of evaluating the generation of the CIF files of the test set using the small model are presented in Table \ref{tab:model_performance}.

-The generated CIF files of the Cell Composition+Space Group scenario were compared to the corresponding CIF files of the test set using a structure matching algorithm (as discussed in section \ref{sec:eval}).
+The CIF files generated by prompting the model with the cell composition and space group were compared to the corresponding CIF files of the test set using a structure matching algorithm.
 The fraction of matching structures is presented in Table \ref{tab:structure_matching}.
-The \textit{Reduced Unseen} column represents the results for formulas that were not seen in training with any $Z$.

 We further examined how closely the generated cell parameters resembled the actual cell parameters, for the cases where there was a structural match.
 We took the first matching structure for samples that had at least one generated structure matching the test set structure, and measured the $R^2$ and mean absolute error (MAE) for the true versus generated cell lengths, the true versus generated (i.e. printed) volume, and the implied (from cell parameters) versus generated volume.
-The results are presented in Table \ref{tab:cell_parameter_comparison} and Figure \ref{fgr:true_vs_gen_lengths}.
+The results are presented in Figure \ref{fgr:true_vs_gen_lengths}.